 Once the mechanism of fission was understood, Fermi's experience enabled him quickly to comprehend the possibilities of creating a chain reaction and to lead the research in this field.
 At the University of Chicago, Fermi would direct the team that first accomplished a self-sustaining and controlled chain reaction.
-His success led to the harnessing of nuclear energy for peaceful purposes-and to development of the atomic bomb and the "Super," a fusion bomb with an infinitely greater yield.
+His success led to the harnessing of nuclear energy for peaceful purposes - as well as to development of the atomic bomb and the "Super", a fusion bomb with an infinitely greater yield.

 Meitner's report was based on her earlier work with Otto Hahn in Germany, but the Nazi racial laws forced her to leave Germany for Sweden.
 In Fermi's case, the political and racial aspects of his story are also crucial.
-Fermi's wife and some of his most important collaborators were Jewish, including Emilio Segre' and Bruno Pontecorvo.
+Fermi's wife and some of his most important collaborators were Jewish, including Emilio Segrè and Bruno Pontecorvo.
 When Mussolini instituted the racial laws in Italy in 1938, Fermi took the occasion of his trip to Stockholm to collect the Nobel Prize to leave Italy and accept a position at Columbia University.
-The politics of race and resistance to the dictatorships in prewar Europe has not been explored about Italy and the Italian scientific Diaspora remains virtually unexplored.
+The politics of race and resistance to dictatorships in prewar Europe has not been explored in Italy's case, and the Italian scientific diaspora remains virtually unexplored.
 What effects did the Italian scientific emigration have during World War II in Italy, Europe, the US, and in the postwar world?
-This is still an unanswered question.
+This remains an unanswered question.
 The story of Fermi's emigration, for example, has not been fully investigated.
 The usual view is that Fermi told the Fascist authorities that he was going to Stockholm to collect the Nobel Prize and then left for Columbia University without their knowledge or approval.
 This common interpretation is clearly false.
-The Fascist authorities, including the Duce, knew that Fermi would spend time at Columbia and that they approved.
+The Fascist authorities, including the Duce, knew that Fermi would spend time at Columbia, in fact, they approved of the visit.
 In addition, when Fermi decided to stay longer, he duly informed the government.
 There is one potentially disturbing aspect to this whole story, however.
 Before he left for the United States, Fermi sought a meeting with Mussolini.
-In a letter to Mussolini's appointments secretary Osvaldo Sebestiani dated December 3, 1938, Fermi wrote:
+In a letter to Mussolini's appointments Secretary Osvaldo Sebestiani dated December 3, 1938, Fermi wrote: